pymodbus-dev/pymodbus/doc/source/library/pymodbus.client.rst

 pymodbus\.client
 ================

-Pymodbus offers clients with different transport protocols in 2 versions:
+Pymodbus offers clients with transport protocols for

+- *Serial* (RS-485) typically using a dongle
+- *TCP*
+- *TLS*
+- *UDP*
+- possibility to add a custom transport protocol

+communication in 2 versions:

-- synchronous,
+- :mod:`synchronous client`,
-- asynchronous (based on asyncio).
+- :mod:`asynchronous client` using asyncio.

 Using pymodbus client to set/get information from a device (server) is done in a few simple steps, like the following synchronous example::